nopnop2002/esp-idf-scp-client/README.md

 For example, image processing:
 - Take a picture using the esp32-cam.
 - Send image files to remote using scp-put.
-- Image processing such as shading is performed on the remote side using scp-client.
+- Image processing such as shading is performed on the remote side using ssh-client.
 - Receive image file from remote using scp-get.